covalenthq/covalent-docs/content/en/docs/network/network-resources/delegator-faq.md

 ### 12. Is staking CQT non-custodial?

-**Delegating is entirely non-custodial** - CQT never actually leaves the wallet of the owner, they just symbolically become attached to the Operator.
+While CQT is held in the staking contract, it is only the owner of the respective staked CQT that can interact with it.